Chas McCormick Player Props: Astros vs. Cardinals

 Chas McCormick At The Plate

-- McCormick has eight doubles, seven home runs and 15 walks while hitting .246.
+- McCormick is hitting .246 with eight doubles, seven home runs and 15 walks.

-- He has gone deep in seven games this year (17.1%), leaving the park in 4.3% of his trips to the dish.
+- He has hit a home run in 16.7% of his games this year, and 4.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.